critocrito/sugarcube/README.md

 This is a [Lerna](https://lernajs.io/) mono-repo.

-To setup the project, run `npm run setup`.
-This will execute `npm install` and `lerna bootstrap`.
+To setup the project, run `yarn setup`.
+This will execute `yarn install` and `lerna bootstrap`.

-To link all packages into the local run `lerna exec npm install`.
+To link all packages into the local run `lerna exec yarn install`.

-To build all packages run `npm run build`.
-It's possible to build only specific packages using `npm run build -- cli core`.
+To build all packages run `yarn build`.
+It's possible to build only specific packages using `yarn build -- cli core`.

-All packages are linted using `npm run lint`.
+All packages are linted using `yarn lint`.
 The coding standard is enforced by [Prettier](https://github.com/prettier/prettier).
-Run `npm run fix` to rewrite your code to follow the coding standard.
+Run `yarn fix` to rewrite your code to follow the coding standard.

-Run the tests with `npm run test`.
+Run the tests with `yarn test`.

 Note: Sometimes a test is failing.
 This often happens in the tests regarding the state.
 This is related to `jsverify`.
 The error thrown is `TypeError: